KQM-git/TCL/characters/pyro/yoimiya.md

 ### Tricks of the Trouble-Maker

 During Niwabi Fire-Dance, shots from Yoimiya's Normal Attack will increase her Pyro DMG Bonus by 2% on hit.
 This effect lasts for 3s and can have a maximum of 10 stacks.

+* Stacks gained from **Tricks of the Trouble-Maker** do not have independent durations, each Normal Attack hit will refresh the duration of all stacks to 3s.
+* The Pyro DMG Bonus from **Tricks of the Trouble-Maker** can last up to 3s after **Niwabi Fire-Dance** ends.
+* Gaining stacks will cause the orbitting sparks from **Niwabi Fire-Dance** to increase in brightness.

 {% endtab %}

 {% tab title="Ascension 4" %}